miku/gluish/README.md

 on the FTP server.

-To map an arbitrary date to the *closest* date in the past, where an update occured, you can use a `ClosestDateParameter`, which is just an ordinary `DateParameter` but will invoke `task.closest()` behind the scene, to figure out the *effective date*.
+To map an arbitrary date to the *closest* date in the past, where an update occured, you can use a `gluish.parameter.ClosestDateParameter`, which is just an ordinary `DateParameter` but will invoke `task.closest()` behind the scene, to figure out the *effective date*.